 Now that you have a clear idea about the SIM not provisioned MM#2 error on Android, it is time to jump into the troubleshooting tips to resolve this problem.

 1. Restart the Android Phone

 The SIM not provisioned MM#2 error is mostly considered to be a SIM card-related issue, but sometimes, minor system glitches can also contribute to it.

 So, before jumping into the complex troubleshooting tips, we recommend restarting the Android mobile.
 If the error still appears after the device reboot, check out the details for the next solutions.

 The chance of fixing the issue with the device restart is pretty low.
 Still, you should give it a try.
 If it doesn’t work, you need to focus on the SIM card.

 Now, you need to take out the SIM tray and check the SIM card placement.
-If the SIM placement is wrong, then you can be sure about the displaced SIM card being the reason for this error.
+If the SIM placement is wrong, then you can be sure that the displaced SIM card is the reason for this error.

 However, if you didn’t find anything wrong with the SIM placement, then take out the SIM and look for signs of physical damage.